traitecoevo/modeladequacy/analysis/README.md

 * `kew.csv`, `kew/`: Seed weight data from kew (CITATION)
 * `leda.csv` (and `leda.txt`): SLA data (CITATION)
 * `wright-2004.csv` (and `wright-2004.xls`): SLA data (CITATION)

+## The `R` directory.

+Everything beginning with `make-` is used for preliminary data processing.
+These files are a bit weird because they're in the R directory but they're run as if they were in the analysis directory.
+I'm going to move these into another directory soon, separate from the R scripts.

+The big ones seem to be:
+* `model-adequacy-angio-analysis.R`
+* `model-adequacy-bayes.R`
+* `model-adequacy-fitC.R`

+These largely belong at the top level, or at least the non-function definition parts.

 ---